UBC-MDS/programming-in-python-for-data-science/README.md

 This was built using a [framework](https://github.com/ines/course-starter-python) made by [@ines](https://github.com/ines) as well as recent changes made to her [SpaCy course](https://github.com/ines/spacy-course).

-We are attempting to have this launch in July 2020.
+We are attempting to have this launch in September 2020.